jmpicnic/obsidian-docs/docs/Projects/other-articles/performance-measurement/measurements-and-metrics.md

 ## Context

-Measurement and metrics are essential for data driven management and operation of systems, organizations or processes.
+Measurements and metrics are essential for data driven operation and management of systems, organizations or processes.

-As mentioned in the introduction article to [Performance Measurement](https://jmpicnic.github.io/obsidian-docs/Projects/other-articles/performance-measurement/introduction/), sometimes decision makers don't pay enough attention to how those all important metrics are obtained and how to properly interpret them.
+As mentioned in the [introduction article to Performance Measurement](https://jmpicnic.github.io/obsidian-docs/Projects/other-articles/performance-measurement/introduction/), A common problem is that we don't pay enough attention to how those all important metrics are obtained and how to properly interpret them.

 The measurement process is the set of mechanisms, activities and calculations that take a system in operation and produce information to support decision making and improve the operation of the system itself.